alelado01/Kubernetes-Cluster-Configuration-Cilium-eBPF-/README.md

   --set operator.hostNetwork=true
 ```

-> **IPAM bootstrap catch-22 (Error E5):** If the Cilium operator is scheduled on the worker node, it cannot reach the master's API server via VXLAN because VXLAN itself is not yet up. `operator.nodeSelector` and `operator.hostNetwork=true` force the operator to the master and to use the physical management network, breaking the chicken-and-egg deadlock.
+> **IPAM bootstrap catch-22 (Error E5):** If the Cilium operator is scheduled on the worker node, it cannot reach the master's API server via VXLAN because VXLAN itself is not yet up. `operator.nodeSelector` and `operator.hostNetwork=true` force the operator to the master and to use the physical management network, breaking the deadlock.

 ###### Step 3 — Per-node device override via CiliumNodeConfig CRD